dweinberger/bluetoothToggle/README.md

 # bluetoothToggle
-Toggles the connection of a bluetooth device

-Toggles a device's bluetooth connection on and off, from ta terminal.
+Toggles a device's bluetooth connection on and off, from a terminal.

 Useful for when you move out of range of your bluetooth mouse and your Mac's trackpad becomes unresponsive, just to give one (not) random example.